senvedat/senvedat/README.md

 I am passionate about constructing and expanding innovative solutions that drive business growth.
 With a diverse background as a **CTO, developer, and project manager**, I bring a unique blend of **technical proficiency, product strategy, and leadership**.
 I specialize in **building scalable architectures**, **managing cross-functional teams**, and **solving complex technology challenges** in fast-paced startup environments.

-🔹 **Expertise in:** Cloud Computing, DevOps, Backend Development, API Design
+🔹 **Expertise in:** Cloud Computing, DevOps, Backend Development, Frondend Development, Mobile Development
 🔹 **Mission:** Driving innovation, fostering collaboration, and promoting continuous learning

 ---